-You must write a position paper for every reading, except for the one in which you are the discussion leader.
+You must write a position paper for every reading you are assigned, except for the one in which you are the discussion leader.
+Since each group has 9 readings, that works out to 8 position papers.
 For certain weeks I will guide you in terms of a focus for your paper.
 I will not accept any late position papers.